phovea/phovea.github.io/contributors/getting_started.md

 8. `mkdir app_server`
 9. `cd app_server`
 10. Run `yo phovea:init-slib` and follow the prompts.
-The promt asks you for your application's name, put in `myApp`.
+The promt asks you for your application's name, put in `myapp`.
 This initializes a new server app.
 11. `cd ..`

 Clone and resolve the `phovea_server` as follows: